 You might have realized; this is not an online scanner, so you got to install the Python and clone the code on your server to run the test.

 You can perform a test on multiple URL’s simultaneously, and results are shown on the terminal.
 Droopescan can also work with WordPress, Joomla, Moodle, and SilverStripe.
 But for WordPress, I would recommend checking this list of the scanner.

-Dupral vulnerability scan by Pentest-Tools is an online scanner where you can audit your site security to find out vulnerabilities in plugins, configuration and core files.
+Drupal vulnerability scan by Pentest-Tools is an online scanner where you can audit your site security to find out vulnerabilities in plugins, configuration, and core files.

 The scan results are well explained, and you have an option to get it in PDF format.
 You require 50 credits to run this tool.

-A python based utility to perform enumeration and exploitation against Drupal 6 and 8 version.
+A python-based utility to perform enumeration and exploitation against Drupal 6 and 8 versions.
 You can run Drupwn in two modes.

 Enumeration to check the following.

 You can get it started by installing using Python or Docker image.